deviscoding/jss-easy/README.md

 # JSS Helper
-In developing scripts for a fleet of Mac computers using Jamf Pro.
-I found that I often needed the same functionality in many scripts.
-As Jamf does not offer any sort of shared script library, that often led to repeating blocks of code and updating many scripts if changes were needed.
+In developing scripts to work with Jamf Pro to manage a fleet of Mac computers, I found that similar functionality was often needed in each script.
+As Jamf does not offer any sort of shared script library, this often led to repeating blocks of code and updating many scripts when changes were needed.
 The JSS Helper application was created to streamline scripts by providing assistance with three types of functionality:

 * Downloads & Installations
 * Script Output
 * Information Gathering

-While it was designed for use with Jamf Pro, it may be used with or MDM systems, or without any MDM system.
+While it was designed for use with Jamf Pro, it may be used with other MDM systems, or without any MDM system.

 ## Installation, Dependencies, and Compatibility